 Invaders have dug a stronghold on the shores of the Windward Coast, and threaten to hide traditional routes to the sea.
-Invasive plant species that found their ways to the streams, valleys and estuaries of the Hawaiian Islands are encroaching on the natural irrigation routes, leaving them nearly impassible.
-Join Hui o Ko'olaupoko to gain an understanding of Hawaii's unique ecosystems and what can be done to protect and restore them.
-At the breathtaking He'eia State Park, you can help to remove invasive species from the He'eia Estuary and replace them with Hawaiian native plants which aid in erosion control, filtration of stormwater runoff and provide habitat for other native species.
-Once removed, the invasive plants will be chipped, composted and re-purposed on site.
-Using the up-cycled organic material closes the loop and aids in weed suppression, limits exposure and erosion of the freshly bare soil and adds nutrients back into the earth for the planting and cultivation of the native species.
+Invasive plant species that found their ways to the streams, valleys, and estuaries of the Hawaiian Islands are encroaching on the natural irrigation routes, leaving them nearly impassible.
+Join Hui o Ko'olaupoko (HOK) to gain an understanding of Hawaii's unique ecosystems and what can be done to protect and restore them.
+At the breathtaking He'eia State Park, you can help to remove invasive species from the He'eia Estuary and replace them with Hawaiian native plants which aid in erosion control, filtration of stormwater runoff, and provide habitat for other native species.

 Secure the beauty and health of the Hawaiian Islands.

 Play & learn while you work.

 Below is a brief description of the Heʻeia Estuary Restoration Project and you can also find more information and pictures on our website.

 He'eia Estuary Restoration: